Types of business

 Sole trader may be appropriate if you are going to start a business on your own.
 As a sole trader you are personally responsible for all the company's obligations, such as liabilities and agreements.

-A limited liability company can be started by one or more individuals.
+A limited company can be started by one or more individuals.
 When starting a limited liability company, you must have at least SEK 50,000 in share capital.
 Personal responsibility for the company's debts is in principle limited to the share capital.
+However, there are situations where you personally can be held responsible for unpaid taxes and contributions, etc.

-A trading partnership is an alternative if at least two individuals wish to start a business together.
+A trading partnership is an alternative if at least two individuals or legal entities wish to start a business together.
 There is no requirement to invest capital, although the partners are personally, jointly and severally liable for the company's debts.

 Compare the forms of business